 Diameter: 9 inches; 23cm

-A pair of Chinese export porcelain dinner plates decorated en grisaille with a scene of European figures.
+A Chinese export porcelain dinner plate decorated en grisaille with a scene of European figures.

 The scene is Les Oies de Frère Philippe, engraved by Nicolas de Larmessin IV after a painting by Nicolas Lancret that is now in the Metropolitan Museum, New York.